Feast of the Transfiguration: Roman Catholic Church

 In the Roman Catholic Church, the Transfiguration was once celebrated locally in various parts of the Catholic world on different days, including 6 August, but was not universally recognized.
 In 1456, the Kingdom of Hungary repulsed an Ottoman invasion of the Balkans by breaking the siege of Belgrade.
 News of the victory arrived in Rome on 6 August.
 Given the importance to international politics at that time of such battles between Christian and Muslim nations, in celebration of the victory, Pope Callixtus III elevated the Transfiguration to a Feast day to be celebrated in the entire Roman rite.

-In 2002, Pope John Paul II selected the Transfiguration as one of the five Luminous Mysteries of the Rosary.
+In 2002, Pope John Paul II selected the Transfiguration as one of the Luminous Mysteries ("... qui transfiguratus est") of the rosary.

 Old Catholic Church

 The Old Catholic Church celebrates the Transfiguration typically on 6 August, according to the Roman rite calendar; however, every local Old Catholic Church throughout the world has the option to celebrate this major feast on a different day.
 The Old Catholic theological view of the Transfiguration shares much in common with the Eastern Orthodox perspective.
 Old Catholics also believe that the transfiguration was a major event that revealed the divinity of Christ; that Jesus is indeed the splendor and eikon of the Father.
 The Transfiguration shows forth humanity in the splendor of its original form when it was united in the life-giving love of the Triune God.
 This event reveals the possibility of humanity's theosis.

-If the Transfiguration falls on a Sunday, it replaces the ordinary liturgical Ordo of the season for Sacred Liturgy.

-Lutheran Churches
+Lutheran churches

-The Evangelical Lutheran Church in America, Lutheran Church–Missouri Synod, the Evangelical Lutheran Church in Canada, and the North American Lutheran Church (NALC) observe the Feast of the Transfiguration as the last Sunday after the Epiphany, which is the Sunday immediately preceding Ash Wednesday and the season of Lent.
+The Evangelical Lutheran Church in America, Lutheran Church–Missouri Synod, the Evangelical Lutheran Church in Canada, and the North American Lutheran Church (NALC) observe the Feast of the Transfiguration as the last Sunday after the Epiphany.
+In the three-year lectionary, this is the Sunday immediately preceding Ash Wednesday and the season of Lent, but for parishes following the historic one-year lectionary, Transfiguration is the Sunday before Septuagesima, which marks the start of pre-Lent.

 Anglican Communion

 In the Book of Common Prayer (1549 and 1552) the feast of the Transfiguration, which had a relatively low rank in the Sarum Calendar, is omitted, but was restored to the Calendar without a collect and reading being provided by royal order in 1560.
 This state of affairs is perpetuated in the 1662 Prayer Book, but would have been remedied had the 1928 Proposed BCP been approved by Parliament.
 As it was, the Bishops of the Church of England refused to sanction those who used the 1928 Book of Common Prayer as the 6 August date came into general use.
 The Feast of the Transfiguration is retained in the Common Worship lectionary of the Church of England (6 August).
 The American Book of Common Prayer of 1892 has been incorporated into most modern Anglican calendars (sometimes called "The Transfiguration of Our Lord").

-The Book of Common Prayer of the American Episcopal Church lists the feast of The Transfiguration of Our Lord as occurring on August 6th.
+The Book of Common Prayer of the American Episcopal Church lists the feast of The Transfiguration of Our Lord as occurring on August 6.